 It is clear that the amendment to the TIF was in large part for the development of the CC to “allow for additional commercial enterprise leases”.
 This certainly implies that the property would continue to be held by the Town of Veazie, and not sold.
 The stipulation is that TIF proceeds would “create jobs and generate income”.

-The position of the VEDC is that the Town Council request from the Community Center Development Committee a plan that addresses the goals of the TIF, preferably supported by Letters of Interest from “commercial enterprises”, which could then be presented to the Town Council, along with an estimate from a qualified engineering/architectural firm to determine the cost for the project.
+The position of the VEDC is that the Town Council request from the Community Center Development Committee:

+a plan that addresses the goals of the TIF, preferably supported by Letters of Interest from “commercial enterprises”, which could then be presented to the Town Council,

+an updated estimate from a qualified engineering/architectural firm to determine the cost for the project, and

+a timeline for completion of the project.

 The VEDC is concerned that funds being spent piecemeal for the ongoing maintenance of the property may not be the most appropriate for the final intended use, and therefore a comprehensive, detailed plan should be submitted as soon as possible by the Community Center Development Committee.
-It is clear that the reuse of the CC is a challenging undertaking, as witnessed by almost 20 years of effort.
+It should also be clear that any major use of funds from the TIF for the renovation/reuse of the CC will use up resources which then will not be available for alternative projects (as outlined in Table 2, page 4 of the amended TIF agreement) that may have a more direct economic benefit to the Town of Veazie, It is clear that the reuse of the CC is a challenging undertaking, as witnessed by almost 20 years of effort.

 If no acceptable plan can be presented to the Council within a reasonable time frame, as determined by the Council, the VEDC recommends that the CC be listed for sale by an acceptable commercial broker.
-Table 2, page 4 of the Amended TIF agreement outlines alternative uses of TIF proceeds.
+Table 2, page 4 of the Amended TIF agreement outlines alternative uses of TIF proceeds that could then be reviewed by the VEDC and/or Town Council.